emanrow/SPCS-Visualization/README.md

 1. **Zone Boundary Visualization**:
    - The selected zone's boundary appears on the Leaflet map as a polygon with a distinct border color
    - Each zone has a semi-transparent fill color to distinguish it from other zones
+   - Colors are assigned based on the zone's COLORMAP property from the API data, with a consistent color scheme
-   - Colors are assigned by projection type (blue for Transverse Mercator, orange for Lambert Conformal Conic)
+   - Fallback colors are assigned by projection type when COLORMAP is unavailable

 2. **Information Display**:
-   - Clicking on a zone polygon displays a popup with key information:
+   - Clicking on a zone polygon displays a popup with detailed information:
-     - Zone name and ID
+     - Zone name (from ZONENAME property)
+     - Zone Code (from ZONE property)
+     - FIPS Zone code (from FIPSZONE property)
+     - Object ID (from OBJECTID property)
+     - Area in square miles (from SQMI property)
-     - Projection type (TM or LCC)
+     - Projection type (if available)
-     - Key parameters (Central Meridian/Longitude of Origin, Latitude of Origin, etc.)
+     - Other SPCS parameters when available (Central Meridian, Latitude of Origin, etc.)
-     - Standard parallels for LCC projections

 3. **Toggle Functionality**:
    - Individual toggles: Each zone can be independently shown/hidden